StatEngine/stat-engine/README.md

 The `email` folder is used for Mandrill templates, during CI it deploys and uploads any changes.

-If you want to add a new template, create it in Mandril then create a file in the `email` folder with the filename as the slug then run the upload script, or deploy.
+If you want to add a new template, create it in Mandrill then create a file in the `email` folder with the filename as the slug then run the upload script, or deploy.